pSpaces/Programming-with-Spaces/tutorial-distributed-programming.md

     case "foo" :
       myspace.Get(callId,&x,&y,&z)
       result := foo(x,y,z)
+    case "bar"
+      myspace.Get(callId,&s,&t)
+      result := bar(s,t)
     ...
   }
   myspace.Put(callId,"result",result)
 }
 ```

 Note that a mechanism is needed to uniquely identify the RPCs.
 In the above example we are using the first field of the tuples as identifier for the RPCs but one could also use private spaces as seen above.
+The server in the above example can of course be made more sophisticatd, e.g. by handling the RPCs asynchronously.

 ## Summary